 Data mesh focuses on organizational change – enabling domain teams to own the delivery of data products with the understanding that the domain teams are closer to their data and thus understand their data better.

-First defined by Zhamak Dehghani, a ThoughtWorks consultant who coined the term, data mesh is a type of data platform architecture that embraces the ubiquity of data in the enterprise by leveraging a domain-oriented, self-serve design.
+Positioned by Zhamak Dehghani, a Thoughtworks consultant, in May of 2019 to provide a modern definition of the term, data mesh is a type of data platform architecture that embraces the ubiquity of data in the enterprise by leveraging a domain-oriented, self-serve design.
 It enables data consumers to discover, understand, trust, and use data/data products (distributed across different domains) to drive data-driven decisions and initiatives.